metalice/react-test-work/README.md

 3. npm run dev

-Appliction will be available at: http://localhost:3000
+Application will be available at: http://localhost:3000

 2 Pages are available: